 Again, let’s not talk in scholarly terms.

-Customers’ reviews are a kind of education that serves other potential customers to inform and improve their decision-making process.
+Customers’ reviews are the kind of education which serves other potential customers to inform and improve their decision-making process.

 Testimonials and case studies are another way to inform your prospects.
 Just make sure they are real.
 “You guys rock” written by someone called John Doe from an anonymous company won’t trick anyone.